oplS15projects/Racket-QA/Test-Automation/readme.md

 On the left side of the scheduler window are two list boxes containing active and inactive 'autotest' items.
 An autotest is a kind of a container the scheduler uses to identify a group of racket source files to execute together.
-You can deactivate an autotest item to temporarily stop a periodic autotest item from executing on its due time.
+From your perspective, it is simply a collection of racket source files to run at a certain time.
+An 'inactive' autotest item allows you to temporarily stop a periodic autotest item from executing.

-When the UI is first launched and there is no autotest configured, you will see empty list boxes.
+The autotest lists will be empty when you first launch the scheduler UI.
+You can click the "Create A New Autotest" button on the top right corner to schedule a new autotest.

 ![UI_empty](images/documentation/ui_empty.png)

-You can click the "Create A New Autotest" button on the top right corner to schedule a new autotest.
-Clicking this button will enable the input fields on the right side of the window so you can fill them out.
+Clicking the "Create A New Autotest" button will enable the input fields on the right side of the window so you can fill them out.
 Some of the input fields will be disabled based on whether you have selected 'one-time' or 'repeat' radio button.
 To schedule a one-time test, you need to provide the time and date to run the test.
 For repeating test, you need to provide which days of week to run the test instead of a single date.

 ![UI_create](images/documentation/ui_create.png)

-Here are the list of all the information the scheduler needs from you to scheduler an autotest.
+Here are the list of all the information the scheduler needs from you to schedule an autotest.
 * Name of the autotest item
 * Files to execute - one or more files can be associated with an autotest item
 * Time of day to execute the test